 The Office of Legal Affairs is responsible for the representation of the university in all legal matters, and manages all university litigation.
 The Ohio State University is an instrumentality of the State of Ohio and is subject to special rules and laws which govern the various parts of state government.
 As an instrumentality, Ohio State may sue and be sued in courts of competent jurisdiction.
 The university may also be a defendant before various administrative agencies, like the Ohio Civil Rights Commission, the U.S. Department of Education and the National Institutes of Health.
 No matter what forum the university finds itself before, the Office of Legal Affairs takes the lead in representing it and in managing any litigation which involves the university or its employees acting in their official capacities.

 - Alexandra T. Schimmer Associate Vice President and Deputy General Counsel

-- Daniel A. Malkoff Assistant Vice President & Senior Associate General Counsel
+- Paula Luna Paoletti Senior Assistant Vice President and Senior Associate General Counsel